soxueren/atsd/api/sql/examples/group-by-tags.md

   GROUP BY entity, tags.file_system, tags.mount_point, PERIOD(1 HOUR)
 ```

-## Query with GROOUP BY all tag columns
+## Query with GROUP BY all tag columns

 The query produces the same result as above assuming the list of series tags is the same, namely there are two series tags: `mount_point` and `file_system`.